LLostInDarkness/CS21-Notes/README.md

 # CS21-Notes (2025 Notes Guide)
+## I haven't forgotten about this repo, will update this by the beginning of July -R
 week 01 02.05 intro/overview/review
 week 02 02.12 algorithm efficiency, insertion sort, merge sort
 week 03 02.19 heaps, Priority Queues, HeapSort